 Welcome to Ms. Duvall's Language Arts and Social Studies Class!Fifth Grade ELA/ Social Studiesrena.firstname.lastname@example.orgCanvas link: http://https://clover.instructure.com/courses/3311

 I live in Lake Wylie with my 16 year old son McInnes and our puppy Teddy.
 Education is my true passion and I love teaching and learning.
+This is my twenty seventh year in education and my seventeenth year hear at Crowders Creek.
 I love history, literature, and collecting quotes.
 When I'm not teaching I enjoy exercising and love the outdoors.

 Thank you for sharing your children with me!
 It is going to be a great year!